esun74/Class-Registration-and-Scheduling-System/README.md

   view the data by

-    a student's courses
+  -a student's courses

-    a class's students
+  -a class's students

-    a room's courses
+  -a room's courses

-    all classes at a certain time
+  -all classes at a certain time